Purteeeek/JavaScript-ES6-TheWeirdParts/README.md

 *Step 2* Comment the code that was previously uncommented *Step 3* Save the script go to the browser and hit refresh.

+> If you find difficulty in understanding a concept which is written and explained in the code , try writing the same code by yourself and google the concept up.
+You will find number of explanations up.

 **NOTE: YOU WILL NEED TO OPEN THE DEVELOPER TOOLS TO BE ABLE TO READ THE OUTPUT AS ALMOST ALL OUTPUT IS LOGGED ON THE CONSOLE**